One night to be confused

 Both under influence

-We had divine scent
+We had divine sense

 To know what to say

-Mind is a razorblade
+Mind is a razor-blade

 To call for hands of above, to lean on